cirKITers/qml-essentials/docs/usage.md

 ![Hardware Efficient Ansatz](figures/hae_dark.png#only-dark)

 Looks good to you? :eyes: Head over to the [*Training*](training.md) page for **getting started** with an easy example, where we also show how to implement **trainable frequencies** :rocket:
+If you want to learn more about, why we get the above results, checkout the [*Data-Reuploading*](#data-reuploading) section.

 Note that calling the model without any (`None`) values for the `params` and `inputs` argument, will implicitly call the model with the recently (or initial) parameters and `0`s as input.
 I.e. simply running the following